lf-lang/playground-lingua-franca/examples/C/src/decentralized-coordination/README.md

 There are some rules of thumb to guide you:

 * When local event tags always match network input tags, then STA can safely set to zero, and STAA can be used to ensure that the federate keeps processing local events even if the upstream federate or the network fails.
 * When local event tags do not always match network input tags, then you must decide whether to process local events quickly or network input events quickly.
 To process local events quickly, use an `after` delay.
 To process network input events quickly, use an STA.
+This tradeoff is fundamental and unavoidable, as shown by the [CAL theorem](https://dl.acm.org/doi/10.1145/3609119).
 * A **dataflow** style of federated execution with the decentralized controller uses very large STA and/or STAA offsets.
 This works for applications where the federates and the network are assumed to be reliable and all federates are reactive, meaning that they have no work to do until they receive inputs from the network.
 In this specialized pattern, each federate will block at a tag _g_ until it has received inputs on all network input ports with tags _g_ or greater.
 But if this fits your application, it is a particularly easy and efficient way to get parallel and distributed execution.